Employment Tribunal, Case No. 1806514/02, July 2003.

 The Council argued that its failure to make adjustments was justified under s.5(4) DDA.
-However, the tribunal found that the Council’s complaint that the applicant ‘concealed’ the extent of his disability in order to deliberately mislead the Council was not relevant at the material point in time, ie before and during the question and answer session.
-At that point the two interviewers were unavoidably faced with the duty to make adjustments in a situation where the applicant’s disability could not have been more obvious.
+However, the tribunal found that the Council’s complaint that the claimant “concealed” the extent of his disability in order to deliberately mislead the Council was not relevant at the material point in time, ie before and during the question and answer session.
+At that point the two interviewers were unavoidably faced with the duty to make adjustments in a situation where the claimant’s disability could not have been more obvious.
 Irrespective of any desire to conceal it on his part, it could not be hidden by then.

-The tribunal was able to distinguish the present case from Ridout v TC Group, where the applicant, suffering from a rare form of epilepsy, gave little or no indication in her oral interview that she was ‘struggling’.
+The tribunal was able to distinguish the present case from Ridout v TC Group, where the claimant, suffering from a rare form of epilepsy, gave little or no indication in her oral interview that she was ‘struggling’.

 The applicant was awarded compensation of £14,207.41.
-This included (a) compensation for loss of earnings, discounted by 50% on the basis that the applicant would have had a 50-50 chance of getting the job had the discrimination not occurred, and (b) £3,000 compensation for injury to feelings.
+This included (a) compensation for loss of earnings, discounted by 50% on the basis that the claimant would have had a 50-50 chance of getting the job had the discrimination not occurred, and (b) £3,000 compensation for injury to feelings.

 The tribunal declined to exercise its discretion to make a recommendation to the Council.